okx/okexchain-docs/docs/resources/service-providers.md

 OKExChain SDK transaction signing is a fairly simple process.

 Every OKExChain transaction has a canonical JSON representation.
-The `exchaindcli` and Stargate REST interfaces provide canonical JSON representations of transactions and their  “broadcast” functions will encode translations through amino (a protobuf-like encoder/decoder).
+The `exchaincli` and Stargate REST interfaces provide canonical JSON representations of transactions and their  “broadcast” functions will encode translations through amino (a protobuf-like encoder/decoder).

 Things to know when signing messages: